issalig/led-clock/README.md

 - number/symbol clock
       Consists of a grid with digits and some extra symbols to indicate weather, moon, etc, ...

+- calendar
+	  Consists of a grid with days of week, month, weather, ... (mark first of month to calculate number of day)

 - anyclock
     Feel free to design your own clock, just represent your info in 64 elements (or more)